kurojishi/kuro-vim/README.md

 it uses vundle for plugin management, the first installation can be a bit long

-for YouCompleteMe plugin and Syntastic please follow their documentation for a correct setup(use the full installation guide for all the fetuatures) https://github.com/Valloric/YouCompleteMe https://github.com/scrooloose/syntastic
+for YouCompleteMe plugin and Syntastic please follow their documentation for a correct setup(use the full installation guide for all the features) https://github.com/Valloric/YouCompleteMe https://github.com/scrooloose/syntastic